 What color is your urine?
 Do you know what colors are healthy and which ones signal dehydration?
 If your urine is dark yellow, you may be dehydrated.
 If it’s clear or light yellow, congrats – you’re more than likely properly hydrated!
 Other symptoms of moderate dehydration are fatigue and headaches.
 Sometimes what you think is hunger is, in fact, a symptom of dehydration.
 You’ve heard it a million times – it’s critical to stay hydrated, especially in the summer.
 If you exercise outside, even more so!

 Between 60 and 70 percent of your body weight is made up of water, but you’re constantly losing water through breathing, urine, and sweat.
 Studies have shown that athletes can lose up to two quarts of water per hour!
 You’ve probably heard the rule that you should drink eight glasses of water each day, but a better guideline may be to make sure you drink and eat enough liquid and liquid-containing foods that you go to the bathroom every two to four hours.
 And don’t wait until you’re thirsty, especially if you’re an athlete – the body is very good at hiding signs of mild dehydration, and by the time you feel thirsty, you’re likely already dehydrated.

-Watermelon, which is 92 percent water, came in top of the 2009 study as the best food for re-hydrating your body.
-It contains a good balance of vitamins and minerals, including vitamin C, potassium, magnesium and lycopene (which may be linked to lower rates of heart disease and cancers).
+Watermelon, which is 92 percent water, came at the top of the 2009 study as the best food for rehydrating your body.
+It contains a good balance of vitamins and minerals, including vitamin C, potassium, magnesium, and lycopene (which may be linked to lower rates of heart disease and cancers).
 Why not try a slice of watermelon after your next workout?